hushmirror/hush3/doc/tor.md

 	./hushd -onion=127.0.0.1:9050 -connect=fuckzookoie6wxgio.onion

-Now use komodo-cli to verify there is only a single peer connection.
+Now use hush-cli to verify there is only a single peer connection.

 	hush-cli getpeerinfo